DEATH ON THE NILE

 Given that the studio would want to make the most of the Egyptian locations Shaffer added the absurd scene where the newlywed couple of Linnet and Simon climb the Great Pyramid thinking they are totally alone when who should pop up but Jackie, still angry at having been tossed aside by Simon.

-À significant change by Shaffer is to give several characters motives for killing Linnet, which are absent from the novel.
-Whilst on one level this makes sense (multiple suspects with motives being a familiar trope) it niggled me throughout that it’s a ridiculous coincidence that almost all of the small number of passengers on the boat have a reason to want Linnet dead, but I dare say most viewers would not worry about it.
+À significant change by Shaffer is to give virtually all the characters a motive for killing Linnet.
+Whilst on one level this makes sense (multiple suspects being a familiar trope) it niggled me throughout that it’s a ridiculous coincidence that almost all of the small number of passengers on the boat have a reason to want Linnet dead, but I dare say most viewers would not worry about this.

 Comments